 - Digestive issues such as acid reflux, stomach pain (constipation), gas, bloating, etc.

 - Provides minerals to the body

 - Oral health, by providing beneficial minerals and destroying oral bacteria

 Bentonite clay dangers

 Bentonite clay does have lead in it, however so do foods that you consume on a daily basis, such as brussels sprouts and sweet potatoes.
 The amount of lead found in bentonite clay is minimal compared to the common foods we ingest daily.

 As you search for your own recipes online, you’ll likely come across clay recipes that you can ingest.
 Many people choose to eat homemade bentonite clay products, believing that they’ll rid the body of harmful toxins.
 This claim has not been validated by scientific studies and we can’t stress enough how cautious you should be.
 Talk to your physician about the risks of ingesting clay before doing so.

 When you purchase healing clay, you will most likely receive a jar of powdered bentonite.
 The powder, as is, won’t spread easily on your face.
 You’ll first need to make it into a mask by adding water.

 The addition of water is said to activate the clay, giving it its negative charge.
 It continues to be beneficial as the clay dries.
 Once it starts to clump, it’s time to toss it for a new batch.
-Proponents of the clay say that completely dried clay has no skin healthy benefits.
+Proponents of the clay say that completely dried clay has no skin health benefits.
 Therefore, it’s unnecessary to leave the clay on your face after it’s dried.

 It’s worth noting that water isn’t the only thing that can activate bentonite clay.
 Metal can also give it a negative charge.
 It’s best not to store the clay in or near metal containers.
 Some people also recommend not mixing your clay mask in a metal bowl or with a metal spoon.